4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

 ## Function Documentation

-`ExternalFuncRegistryHelper` provides api `doc(doc_string)`  to document function.
+`ExternalFuncRegistryHelper` provides API `doc(doc_string)`  to document function.
 Documenting function is describing its use and functionality to the users.
 While it may be helpful in the development process, the main intended audience is the users.
 So we expect the docstring to be **clear** and **legible**.

 Function docstrings should contain the following information:

-- **@brief** command to add a brief summary of the function's purpose and behavior.
+- **@brief** command to add a summary of the function's purpose and behaviour.
 - **@param** command to document the parameters.
 - **Examples** of the function's usage from SQL queries.
-Demo sql should be placed in a `@code/@endcode` block
+Demo SQL should be placed in a `@code/@endcode` block
 - **@since** command to specify the production version when the function was added to OpenMLDB

 **Example:**